-With respect to AQS1304, the Company also expects to develop of an initial formulation over the course of the next 12 months, and initial human POC studies, expected to occur in late 2017.
+With respect to AQS1304, the Company also expects to conduct human POC studies with existing formulations, and to develop and optimize an initial formulation following the completion of several collaborative partnerships in this field.
 The Company is continuing to review the preferred path for AQS1304 to reach commercial production and the timing and cost thereof.
 The foregoing timeline is the Company's best estimate as of the date hereof.
-As AQS1304 was newly licensed by the Company, the actual costs and timing of its development may differ materially from what is disclosed herein.